 5. Not leaving enough space to comfortably access the shower

-This is rookie bathroom design mistake at its best.
+This is one of the common rookie bathroom design mistakes at its best.
 And it is due to poor planning.
 Granted that some bathrooms have limited amounts of space, but if this is the case, you should research and find a solution around that, rather than trying to squeeze yourself in the shower every day.
 You will never forgive yourself if you let this happen because the uncomfortable squeeze will be part of your everyday routine.
 Pay close attention to this!
-We’ve seen many bathrooms with this design mistake.
+We’ve seen many bathroom remodeling mistakes.
 Big planning fail.

 6. Not leaving enough space between the toilet and the bidet